RNA-FRETools/fretlabel/README.md

 ### Interactive fragment generation

 Fluordynamics is a package for setting up and running Molecular dynamics simulations with extrinsic organic fluorophores.
-The eponymous Python module allows to build new fragments (base, linker and dye) interactively.
+The Python module allows to build new fragments (base, linker and dye) interactively.
 It integrates into PyMOL such that the molecular viewer can be controlled directly from a Jupyter notebook.
 The module also features a dedicated PyMOL plugin called *Fluorlabel* to attach the new fragments to the nucleic acid of interest.

 ### Patching AMBER force fields